robertodr/dots/README.md

 - The `local` subdirectory contains files that will be linked into `.local`:
   - `liferea` databases.

-- The `nixpkgs` subdirectory contains files for a per-user configuration of the installed packages.

 - The `stack` subdirectory contains the configuration for the Stack Haskell toolset.
 It gets linked into `~/.stack`